 How many devices can the service support for streaming on one account?

 Technically, just one stream on one device is supported for Shudder customers on one account.
-However, if you sign up for the Shudder channel add-on on YouTubeTV, Apple TV, Amazon Prime Video, or the Roku channel. you can get around this limitation.
+However, you can get around this limitation if you sign up for the Shudder channel add-on on YouTubeTV, Apple TV, Amazon Prime Video, or the Roku channel.

-What original and exclusive movies and TV shows are on the service?
+What original movies are on the service?

 - Scare Me – A horror comedy with two strangers each telling scary stories to each other.
 However, those stories seem to be coming to life.

-- Host – A coronavirus-inspired movie, where people connect via a Zoom-like online conferencing app.
+- Host – A coronavirus-inspired movie where people connect via a Zoom-like online conferencing app.
 Things go bad when they decide to have a medium conduct an online seance.

 - Color Out of Space – Nicolas Cage stars in this film adapted from an H.P.
 Lovecraft story.
 He and his family have some issues after a meteorite lands near their remote house.